cvdabbeele/cloudOneOnAWS/README.md

 -->

 2. In Cloud9, disable the `AWS-managed temporary credentials` :
 To do thi, cClick on the AWS Cloud9 tab in the Cloud9 menu bar.
 The tab shows as a cloud icon with a number 9 in it.
 If you don't see the menu bar as indicated in the screenshot below, hover the mouse over the top of the window.
 The menu bar should roll down and become visible.
-Go to -> `Preferences` (see "1" in screenshot below) -> scroll down and expand `"AWS Settings"` (see "2")-> `Credentials` -> uncheck `"AWS managed temporary credentials"`  (see "3") It should be RED.
+Go to -> `Preferences` (see screenshot below) -> scroll down and expand `"AWS Settings"` -> `Credentials` -> uncheck `"AWS managed temporary credentials"`  It should be RED.
 ![AWS Settings](images/DisableAWSManagedTemporaryCredentials.png)

-3. configure AWS cli
+1. configure AWS cli
 Find your terminal at the bottom of the window
 At the prompt, type: